 Nutrition:

-• Feed in meals, one or two times a day, not using self-feeders.
+• Feed in meals, one or two times a day.
+No using self-feeders.
 By feeding in meals, there will be no overeating, the food will stay fresher, and you can control the food intake.
+If you prefer to free feed, still monitor intake so you know if your dog is not feeling well.
+Other options that we implement are feeding in treat dispensing toys (for additional mental stimulation and activity) and withholding some of the daily ration to use as rewards for good behavior throughout the day (rewarded behavior continues!).

-• If your dog is active during the day, you should consider feeding in the evening, Sharing a Rawhideinstead of the morning.
+• If your dog is active during the day, you should consider feeding in the evening, Sharing a Rawhideinstead of the morning, so that he does not over exert himself post-eating (risk factor to bloat).

 • Do Not engage your dog in intense activity until at least two hours after eating.
 Do not feed after exercise until your dog has the chance to cool down his body temperature.

-• If your dog is bolting his food (eating really fast), try the Brakefast bowl or put the food on a jelly roll baking pan to slow him down.
+• If your dog is bolting his food (eating really fast), try the Brakefast bowl, treat dispensing toy, or put the food on a jelly roll baking pan to slow him down.

 • Invest in an above-the-ground feeder or bowl to prevent spills, keep insects out, and make eating and digestion easier.
 Mini horse feeders and buckets work great for food and water.
 Adjust it to the shoulder height of your dog.